Lattice + LoRa: messaging across kilometres.

 └──BT──▶ Sister's iPhone

-Six hops, four different radio protocols, two community-deployed networks, one ciphertext blob the entire way through.
-Every relay between you and your sister sees encrypted bytes.
-Your message ends up in front of her, on a plain iPhone, despite none of the intermediate radios being something either of you owns or thinks about.
+Six hops, four different radio protocols, two community-deployed networks, and one ciphertext blob the whole way through.
+Every relay between you and your sister only ever sees encrypted bytes.
+The message lands in front of her on a plain iPhone, even though none of the radios in the middle is something either of you owns or has ever thought about.

-That is the point.
-Every protocol Lattice can speak makes the network bigger; every Lattice user with extra hardware makes it bigger for everyone else; every community-deployed node anywhere along the path makes the whole thing more reliable.
-From your end it is one app, one address book, one chat.
-The radios are doing all of the work in the background.
+So every protocol Lattice can speak makes the network a bit bigger.
+Every Lattice user with extra hardware makes it bigger for everyone else, and every community-deployed node along the way makes the whole thing more reliable.
+From your end it's one app, one address book, one chat.
+The radios do all the work, out of sight.

 Other community networks we plan to ride on.